 The prognosis of idiopathic pulmonary fibrosis is not well established in veterinary medicine.
 A recent study reported a median survival of 27 months but the prognosis greatly varies from one case to another (from 2 months to more than 4 years).

 While there are currently no curative effective treatments for IPF, there are a variety of therapeutic options to help patients manage their condition and maintain their quality of life and routine activities.
-In human medicine, Pirfenidone, a drug with antifibrotic and anti-inflammatory properties, has very recently been approved for use for human IPF.
-Its efficacy and safety in dogs remains questionable.
-Recent studies also show a beneficial role for N-acetylcysteine (NAC), a naturally occurring anti-oxidant molecule, on lung function in IPF patients.
+In human medicine, Pirfenidone and Nintedanib, drugs with antifibrotic and anti-inflammatory properties, have recently been approved for use for human IPF.
+Unfortunately their efficacy and safety in dogs remains questionable.
 In humans, oxygen therapy is required in severe cases, or pending lung transplantation.
 In dogs, lung transplantation is not available.
 Similar to the situation in humans, treatment essentially aims at minimizing clinical signs and optimizing quality of life of the dog through antitussive or/and anti-inflammatory drugs.
-When pulmonary hypertension is present concomitantly, a therapy with type 5-phosphodiesterase inhibitors is generally beneficial.
-We hope to be able to propose novel molecules for the treatment of IPF patients in the near future since many new therapies are currently undergoing efficacy testing through clinical trials.
+When pulmonary hypertension is present concomitantly, a treatment with type 5-phosphodiesterase inhibitors is generally beneficial.
+In medicine, clinical trials with various drugs are presently being investigated.
+We hope to be able to propose novel molecules for the treatment of our dogs with IPF in the near future.

 Both in human and canine medicine, individual patient follow-up is essential.
 Indeed, strategies to treat IPF are highly personalized, based upon the specific patient’s medical history and other conditions (co-morbidities).
 A common complication in IPF dogs is the development of pulmonary arterial hypertension that leads to breathlessness and discomfort and may induce cardiac insufficiency.
 It is therefore advised to have your pet checked on a 4-6 monthly basis, with repetition of the non-invasive testing procedures (echocardiography and lung function tests) to permit adaptation of the treatment.